matomo-org/matomo/CLICKHOUSE.md

   name: the copies are `ReplacingMergeTree`, so reads must collapse row versions.
 - **`session_timezone = 'UTC'`** is pinned so a server in another timezone cannot shift `toDate()`/`toHour()` results.
+- **`join_algorithm` is configurable**, not pinned.
+It defaults to `grace_hash`, which spills to disk and is what keeps the wide segment joins alive in the small ddev and CI containers — but that is a constraint of those containers, not of production, where `auto` is normally faster.
+Set it per deployment in `[database_analytics]`.
 - **Row post-processing** strips qualified names, reverses the hex encoding and trims microseconds from `TIME`-like values, so callers see what `Db::fetchAll()` would return on MySQL.